rafaelcamargo/portfolio/src/scripts/blog/posts/english/deboucing-requests-with-react-query.md

 The React Query library offers some benefits for those who need to manage requests within a React application.
 By default, it prevents simultaneous requests to the same resource and is able to cache responses as easily as passing a simple parameter to the query.

 However, debouncing is an advantage not brought by React Query, unfortunately.
 So we need to wrap it in a simple abstraction able to satisfy that necessity too.
-The following example suggests a way of extending React Query to add the new functionality with less than forty lines of code:
+The following example suggests a way of extending React Query to add the new functionality with little more than twenty lines of code:

 ``` javascript
 import { useState, useEffect } from 'react';